Posted March 23, 2016 in Blog, Breast Augmentation

-Have you put off your own plans for breast augmentation because you’re afraid that getting breast implants might jeopardize your ability to breastfeed?
+Have you put off your own plans for breast augmentation because you’re afraid that getting breast implants might jeopardize your ability for breastfeeding?
 We have some encouraging news for you.

 A recent study published in Aesthetic Surgery Journal showed no statistically significant difference in the incidence of lactation problems between breast augmentation patients and the general population.
 This helps to dispel a long-held misconception that women with breast implants have a harder time breastfeeding.